 Australasian Palaeontologists has joined with the 'National Species List' initiative to produce the first complete 'Fossil National Species List'.

 The Australian National Species Lists is a flagship project of the ALA.
 It is a joint project between the Australian Biological Resources Study (ABRS) and a number of Australian museums and herbaria, universities, CSIRO, and the Australian Government.
 The National Species Lists will compile all existing names for Australian biota (including linking of names that are synonyms) as an essential support for Government policy and for the ALA (Atlas of Living Australia) tools for mapping and modelling species distributions.

-We are looking for specialists in the various taxonomic group to help by volunteering their time to help put this list together.
+We are looking for specialists in the various taxonomic groups to volunteer their time to help collate these lists.
 This will help researchers in the future and also allow the 'Atlas of Living Australia (ALA)' to upload palaeontological data.

 The NOW (New and Old Worlds) fossil mammal database contains information about Cenozoic land mammal taxa and localities.
 The emphasis of the database has been on the European Miocene and Pliocene but North American localities, covering the whole Cenozoic, were added to the public database in 2016.
 African localities are currently being added and updated, and the temporal scale is also becoming wider for both Eurasia and Africa, with Pleistocene and Paleogene localities being added into the database.
 The NOW database is maintained and coordinated by Indrė Žliobaitė in collaboration with associate coordinators, a steering group and an international advisory board.
 For more information, click here!

 We are looking for contributors to compile the data for Australasian bats, rodents, and marine mammals, and to help collate the data for marsupials.
 Please contact us if you wish to contribute.